rrgweb/rrgweb.github.io/_pages/echolink.md

 ##### Connect by callsign

-The "connect by callsign" feature makes it possible to connect to a station even if the node number is unknown.
+The **connect by callsign** feature makes it possible to connect to a station even if the node number is unknown.
 Callsigns are mapped to digits by using the following method: ABC=2, DEF=3, GHI=4, JKL=5, MNO=6, PQRS=7, TUV=8, WXYZ=9.
-That is the same mapping as on many phones.
+That is the same mapping as on many phone keypads.
 Letters are mapped to its corresponding digit and digits are of course mapped to their corresponding number.
 All other characters are mapped to digit 1.

 **A few important things to remember:-**